Financial-Times/go-alpine-plus-seabolt/README.md

-# go-alpine-plus-seabolt
+# go-plus-seabolt
-Base image providing compiled seabolt on top of alpine go
+Base image providing compiled seabolt on top of debian + go

 ##Use case
 We are going to gradually update our neo4j go driver to the latest